brillout/goldpage/docs/readme.template.md

 <br/>
 :sparkles:&nbsp; <b>Easy</b>

-We designed `ssr-coin` with minimal configuration yet maximum flexibility, leading to, what we believe, to be the easiest SSR solution out there.
+We designed `ssr-coin` to be highly flexible with minimal configuration resulting into, what we believe, the easiest SSR solution out there.

 <br/>
 :battery:&nbsp; <b>Batteries included</b>

-`ssr-coin` comes with lots of features, such as:
+`ssr-coin` comes with lots of features.
+Such as:
 - Browser auto-reload
 - Server auto-reload
 - Fully controllable rendering